-MSc Financial Technology brings together highly relevant modules and electives to provide you with key quantitative and analytical skills, knowledge of the financial sector and provides practical experience through immersive learning.
+MSc Financial Technology brings together highly relevant modules and electives to provide you with key quantitative and analytical skills, knowledge of the financial sector and provides practical experience through an immersive learning syllabus.
 The skills you will gain are in demand from top recruiters in fintech, and you will graduate prepared to embark on a rewarding fintech orientated career in the financial services sector.

 The programme will enable you to understand, execute and possibly develop disruptive financial innovations using appropriate tools and techniques.
 You will be able to demonstrate analytical skills to create, manage and interrogate large data sets applicable to the finance sector and build up a critical awareness of current issues in the fintech landscape.
 A range of programming tools will facilitate live implementations of financial models and allow you to analyse and evaluate investment decisions and data.